window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'UA-34686244-4');

 • Identify which claims must be verifiable

-• Determine your acceptable risk level for the communication
+• your acceptable risk level for the communication

 When reviewing AI output: